Suspect arrested in murder of Bulgarian journalist Viktoria Marinova, report says

-An unnamed suspect, only described as a “Romanian citizen with a passport from Moldova,” had been arrested in Marinova’s murder, according to the national radio report.
+Marinova's body was found Saturday near the Danube River.
+She had been strangled.

-Marinova had worked at the Ruse-based TV station TVN as a reporter.
-She had hosted a recently-launched program, interviewing investigative journalists about alleged corruption between businessman and politicians involving EU funds.
+The 30-year-old journalist hosted a show last month in which she interviewed investigative journalists who were detained for their work on suspected fraud involving businessmen, politicians and European Union funds.

-Bulgarian prosecutors announced earlier they opened an investigation into the suspected misuse of European Union funds, following Marinova’s murder.
-The interior ministry said prosecutors were examining the GP Group, the company alleged to have misused EU money, and froze $16 million of its assets.
+Bulgarian prosecutors announced late Monday they had opened an investigation into GP Group, a large private Bulgarian building company alleged to have misused the EU money.
+The interior minister said they froze $16 million of the company’s assets.

 Bulgarian interior minister Mladen Marinov initially denied that Marinova’s murder was linked to her reporting, and said there was no evidence she had been threatened.